 Take a look at what we’re doing to protect staff and cyclists during the pandemic.

-Once again, the CDC is the go-to source for tips on traveling during a pandemic.
-They even have suggestions for different scenarios like visiting a restaurant, park, or library.
+Once again, the CDC is the go-to source for tips on traveling safely and healthily.
 We highly recommend becoming familiar with their recommendations.
 They even have suggestions for coping with the pandemic-related stress, which we’re definitely all feeling.
 (And luckily for cyclists, exercise is on the list.)